pan-canon/pan-canon/README.md

 STACKSET              reusable versioned stack definition

-PROJECT               bounded body of work developed inside
-                      a role, organization, or larger system
+PROJECT               intentional undertaking derived from a larger life,
+                      professional, or institutional system; in this map the term includes commercial, technical, creative,
+                      familial, and civic undertakings

 SUBPROJECT            independently identifiable project layer
                       belonging to a larger project or system